qaisjp/alevels/computing/a2/databases.md

 * **first normal form**: a table has a primary key, atomic (smallest possible) values
 * **second normal form**: table must be in 1NF, has no partial key dependencies
 * **third normal form**: must be in 2NF, contains no non-key dependancies
+ * Meaning: Data is atomic.
+Everything is dependent on the primary key.
+ * Why it is important: saves memory because duplicate data is reduced

 # Definitions